 In most trauma centers, a psychologist familiar with acute trauma will be part of the team.
-Using crisis intervention techniques, the psychologist will assist the patient and family in decision-making during a crises.
+Using crisis intervention techniques, the psychologist will assist the patient and family in decision-making during a crisis.
 The psychologist will provide counseling and education about the injury, as well as assess the cognition of the patient.

 A trauma social worker will also work with the family after the injury.
 Like the psychologist, the social worker will prepare the family emotionally and physically to face the ill or disabled patient.
 The trauma social worker will assist the family in making plans for the duration of recovery, especially if the recovery progresses slowly.
 The trauma social worker will encourage the family to consider role and responsibility changes while the patient is ill, including changes in finances and family support.
 The trauma social worker will also assist the family in discharge planning.